Burdock Root

 5. Provides Lots Of Vitamins and Minerals

 Burdock is loaded with a wide range of nutrients that contribute to stronger immunity and good overall health.
-One cup of raw burdock root is found to contain nearly 4 grams of dietary fiber, more than 20 grams of carbohydrates, and nearly 2 grams of protein.
+One cup of raw burdock root contains nearly 4 grams of dietary fiber, more than 20 grams of carbohydrates, and nearly 2 grams of protein.
 This root vegetable also contains high amounts of potassium, magnesium, folate, calcium, phosphorous, vitamin B6, and vitamin C.

 Other Benefits Of Burdock

-Although burdock has been used in traditional medicine for many centuries, you won’t hear many professionals in western medicine talking about the benefits of this plant due to lack of formal documentation and scientific evidence.
-Burdock is a plant, and not a drug.
-However, many other countries recognize and praise burdock for its healing and therapeutic properties.
+Burdock has been used in traditional medicine for many centuries, but you probably won’t hear many healthcare professionals talking about it.
+Burdock is a plant and not a drug, so many doctors don’t receive training on it, and don’t benefit financially from telling you about it.
+However, burdock is recognized and praised worldwide for its many healing and therapeutic properties.

-Burdock may offer many other health benefits that aren’t published on .edu and .gov websites.
-If you do a basic Google search on the benefits of burdock, you’ll find that users of this plant have shared a number of other positive effects, including:
+Burdock offers many other health benefits that aren’t published on .edu and .gov websites.
+If you do a basic Google search on the benefits of burdock, you’ll find lots of cool, anecdotal stories about its many benefits and positive effects, including:

 Precautions When Using Burdock